 Are you always look for extra ways to store things?
 It seems as though there is always room for improvement in the area of storage in the average home.
-I like to try to make better use of what I already have too.
+Likewise, I like to try to make better use of what I already have too.
 It can even be as simple as finding new purpose for a spot in our home.
-When I spied this message center at the thrift store I had no idea that it would lead me to create entry storage.
+However, when I spied this message center at the thrift store I had no idea that it would lead me to create entry storage.

 It was kinda like if you give a mouse a cookie story (much like my patio makeover), except this is the thrifted message center sort of ballooning project.
 The idea was to show you how to get organized, but then it grew and I’m so happy it did because here is what I did with it…